raspberrypilearning/comic-character/en/step_7.md

 title: How does the classList property work?
 ---

+The `classList` property in JavaScript is used to interact with the class attributes of an HTML element.
+It provides a set of functions for adding, removing, toggling, and checking the presence of CSS classes on an element.
+These are some of the functions and how the `classList` property works:

++ Accessing classList:
+`element.classList` returns a list representing the class attribute of the specified element.

++ Adding a Class:
+`classList.add("className")` adds the specified class to the element.
+If the class already exists, it is ignored.

++ Removing a Class:
+`classList.remove("className")` removes the specified class from the element.

++ Toggling a Class:
+`classList.toggle("className")` toggles the presence of the specified class.
+If the class is present, it is removed; otherwise, it is added.

++ Checking if a Class Exists:
+`classList.contains("className")` returns a Boolean confirming whether the specified class is present on the element.

++ Replacing Classes:
+`classList.replace("oldClass", "newClass")` replaces the specified old class with a new one.

++ Multiple Classes:
+Multiple classes can be added or removed simultaneously by providing multiple arguments to add or remove methods.

 --- /collapse ---

 --- task ---

-Use the `.toggle` function from the `classList` property to toggle (turn on and off) the `light-mode` class selector onto the variable storing the HTML element attribute.
+Use the `.toggle` function from the `classList` property to toggle the `light-mode` class selector onto the variable storing the HTML element attribute.

+This will add the class to the element attirbute if it is not present, or remove it if it is present.

 --- code ---
 ---